 System Security and Integrity Controls

-This section should describe the measures included in the system design to ensure the system is secure and that the integrity of the system and data are maintained.
+This section of the system design document should describe the measures included in the system design to ensure the system is secure and that the integrity of the system and data are maintained.
 This is an important consideration in the design of the system as failure to secure and control the system and its data can result in significant loss of time, money, and other resources.

 The MMS tool design incorporates several security and integrity controls to ensure that the system and its data are continually protected.
 This is done through a multi-tiered approach to ensuring data integrity is achieved through only authorized user functions and assignments.